abb128/april-asr/README.md

 aprilasr is a minimal library that provides an API for offline streaming speech-to-text applications

+## Status
+This library is currently under development.
+Some features are unimplemented, it may have bugs and crashes, and there may be significant changes to the API.
+It may not yet be production-ready.

+Furthermore, there's only one model that only does English and has some accuracy issues at that.

-## Language support
+### Language support
-Currently only a C API is available.
+Currently only a C API is available, language bindings for other languages have not yet been developed.

 ## Example
 An example use of this library is provided in `example.cpp`.
 It can perform speech recognition on a wave file, or do streaming recognition by reading stdin.